-The Characteristic Phase Distributions
+The Role of the Characteristic Phase Distributions of Wavelets

-4.1 The wavelet characteristic function $m_0$
+4.1 The wavelet characteristic function m_0

-In the last chapter, the entropy of transform coefficients is used as a performance measure for wave simulation.
+In the previous chapter, the entropy of transform coefficients is used as a performance measure for wave simulation.
 The entropy approach is completely statistical and provides no mathematical insight of the basis property that leads to the usefulness of a basis in its modeling of water waves.
 Herein, we furnish the analytical essence that is connected to the modeling utility of a wavelet function basis.
 Moreover, practical implications of mathematical analyticity are stated.
 Herein the essence is concerning the phase distribution of a wavelet characteristic function for any individual basis.
 More specifically, the characteristic function is related to the filtering effect or convolution result associated with liner or non-linear phase filtering.